 • Select Off

-5. Will Alexa Work with a Nest Thermostat?
+5. Can Alexa Control a Nest Thermostat?

 Yes, your Amazon Alexa can be used to control a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
 You can even operate a Nest Thermostat with Google Assistant.

-6. Will My Nest Thermostat Function Without Wi-Fi?
+6. Does a Nest Thermostat Function Without Wi-Fi?

-7. Can You Lock a Nest Thermostat?
+7. Are You Able to Lock a Nest Thermostat?

 If you want to lock your Nest:

-• Tap the Settings icon, scroll to the bottom and tap on Lock.
+• Tap the Settings icon, scroll to the bottom and find Lock.

-• Enter a 4-digit pin number you can remember, and then enter it twice.
+• Enter a 4-digit pin number you can remember, and keep in mind this has to be entered twice.

-• For locking a Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.
+• To lock your Nest in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.

 For unlocking it, open the settings and choose Unlock.
 Once you enter your 4-digit pin, your device will be unlocked.